Leadership and Social Change Residential College

-The Leadership and Social Change Residential College (LSCRC) is an academic leadership studies and development program maintained through a collaborative effort of the Department of Agricultural, Leadership, and Community Education in the College of Agriculture and Life Sciences and Housing and Residence Life and the Leadership Education Collaborative in Student Affairs.
+The Leadership and Social Change Residential College (LSCRC) is an academic leadership studies and development program maintained through a collaborative effort of the Department of Agricultural, Leadership, and Community Education in the College of Agriculture and Life Sciences and Housing and Residence Life and VT Engage in Student Affairs.

 The mission of the Leadership and Social Change Residential College is to offer students a theoretical foundation combined with the practical knowledge and skills necessary to lead in a complex global environment.